Dawn Keefer: Political positions

 Keefer is frequently described as a fiscal conservative and an advocate for small government due to her efforts to cut back and restrict government spending.
 She was recognized by the Conservative Political Action Committee (CPAC) for her high score on their Award for Conservative Excellence.

 In 2021, Keefer and four other Republicans in the State House sponsored a bill that would have banned transgender athletes participating in the sport of their gender identity.
+She also co-sponsored a similar bill as a state senator.

 Keefer was heavily critical of Governor Tom Wolf's efforts to mitigate the growth of the COVID-19 pandemic, chastising him for shuttering businesses to stop the spread of the disease and causing the state's subsequent growth of unemployment.
 She supported the immediate end of Wolf's public health mandates in 2022.

+In 2026, Keefer introduced a bill to eliminate school property taxes, replacing this revenue with income and sales taxes.
+Keefer defended taxing pension incomes, saying, "I love retirees, but you can't drive an economy on them."

 Personal life

 Keefer's husband is Tom.
 They have three children and live in Dillsburg, Pennsylvania.